 Do you still need to wear sunglasses even if it’s cloudy outside?

 You absolutely should still wear sunglasses when it’s cloudy outside.
-Clouds do not completely block the sun’s rays, so you are still at risk for UV exposure and sunburns.
-Although sunlight is usually most intense at mid-day, your eyes are especially vulnerable to harmful UV light at dawn and dusk because of the direct angle of incoming light; it is important to wear sunglasses as much as possible, no matter the time of day or weather.
-Note that water, sand and snow can reflect sunlight back towards your eyes as well, so sunglasses will protect your eyes even if you are wearing a hat.
-Also, the higher your altitude, the more exposed you are to UV light.
+Clouds do not entirely block the sun’s rays, so you are still at risk for UV exposure and sunburns.
+Although sunlight is usually most intense at midday, your eyes are especially vulnerable to harmful UV light at dawn and dusk because of the direct angle of incoming light; it is important to wear sunglasses as much as possible, no matter the time of day or weather.

 Vision and Eye Insurance Maple Grove